Install Files.com Agent on Windows

 To install the Files.com Agent on Windows, you will configure it to run as a Windows service.
-This ensures that it starts automatically whenever the system powers on or reboots, or when the agent program needs to recover from a problem.
-By installing the agent as a service, you dramatically improve the reliability of your connection.
+Running as a service starts the Agent automatically whenever the system powers on or reboots, and lets it recover from problems on its own.
+Installing the Agent as a service dramatically improves the reliability of your connection.

 Microsoft advises using [UNC paths instead of mapped network drives for system services](https://learn.microsoft.com/en-us/windows/win32/services/services-and-redirected-drives) because mapped drives can cause security and reliability problems.
 Mapped drives are shared across accounts, so other services may gain unintended access.

-For most environments, using a named Active Directory account is the best practice.
+For most environments, a named Active Directory account is the best practice.
 Configure the service to log on as this account and verify that it exists on both the Agent host system and any remote system the UNC path references.
-This account must also have the "Log on as a service" privilege.
-The Agent will only be able to access the root items that the selected user account has permissions to access.
-If you choose a local system user account instead, ensure the same account exists and has appropriate access on both systems.
+This account must also have the "[Log on as a service](https://learn.microsoft.com/en-us/system-center/scsm/enable-service-log-on-sm)" privilege.
+The Agent can only access the `root` items that the selected user account has permissions to access.
+If you choose a local system user account instead, verify the same account exists and has appropriate access on both systems.

 If you're using a Windows x86 64-bit system, download the Agent Installer MSI executable from the [Agent's download page](https://filescorp.hosted-by-files.com/builds/files-agent-server/latest).

 Place the MSI file in the same folder as the Agent configuration file before installation.
-Once you’ve updated the configuration file, double-click the MSI to install the Agent as a service.
+Once you've updated the [configuration file](/connections/any-server-with-files.com-agent/agent-configuration-file.md), run the MSI to install the Agent as a service.

 files-agent.exe service install --config C:\path\to\files_agent_config.toml